 Theft of property in any form over $1 million is a "B" felony punishable by up to 25 years in state prison.New York Penal Law 155.40(1): Grand Larceny in the Second Degree

-Theft of property, regardless of the type, valued over $50,000 is a "C" felony punishable by up to 15 years in state prison.
+Theft of property, regardless of the type, valued over $50,000 is a "C" felony punishable by up to fifteen years in state prison.
 This particular subsection is a common charge where an accused is alleged to have embezzled money from an employer or misappropriated funds.
 Any theft above $50,000, but less than $1 million falls into this category.New York Penal Law 155.35: Grand Larceny in the Third Degree

-Theft of property in any form over $3,000 is a "D" felony punishable by up to 7 years in state prison.
+Theft of property in any form over $3,000 is a "D" felony punishable by up to seven years in state prison.
 Similar to Grand Larceny in the Second Degree, this offense is also a very common crime charged in embezzlement or misappropriation schemes and involves any theft more than $3,000, but $50,000 or less.New York Penal Law 155.30(1): Grand Larceny in the Fourth Degree

-Again, whether you are accused of embezzlement or a theft of tangible property such as a computer or jewelry, the amount or value of that property is the determining factor as to the degree of the Grand Larceny you will face.
+Again, whether you are accused of Embezzlement or a theft of tangible property such as a computer or jewelry, the amount or value of that property is the determining factor as to the degree of the Grand Larceny you will face.

-Call us at (212) 312-7129 or contact us online today.
+Call the New York Embezzlement lawyers and criminal defense attorneys at (212) 312-7129 or contact us online today.